 Skip Navigation

-John Lewis Ads, past and present.
+John Lewis Ads, Past and Present

-This year’s high-street Christmas adverts are officially rolling out, and many (including us) couldn’t wait to see the always much-awaited John Lewis Advert and discover what the chosen song would be this year.
+This year’s high-street Christmas adverts are officially rolling out, and many (including us) couldn’t wait to see the always much-awaited John Lewis advert and discover what the chosen song would be this year.
 Often the go-to advert of the season, the high-street giant certainly has competition nowadays with Aldi, M&S, Asda and more vying for that top spot.

 We all know the past few years have been a real challenge for many reasons, and with these early November ad releases, it seems Christmas has arrived early.
 With consumers looking to not only spread the cost but also to spread some much-needed joy, these festive adverts could not come at a better time.

-A new classic
+A new musical direction

-The creative agency behind the John Lewis adverts?
+The creative agency behind the John Lewis adverts

-CCO Franki Goodwin said, “It does feel a little bit like taking the reins of a movie franchise” which is understandable.
+Previously, CCO Franki Goodwin said, “It does feel a little bit like taking the reins of a movie franchise” which is understandable.
 The John Lewis ad is the giant of festive advertising, and no small task to undertake, but the agency has said that opportunity has come with the pressure.

 So, why are the John Lewis ads continually such a success and how have they become such an annual talking point?